pergravgaard/spring-boot-data/README.md

 ## From your favorite IDE

-Just run/debug the class ExampleApplication
+Just run/debug the class ExampleApplication or ExampleDevApplication depending on environment.

 ## From Gradle Plugin

-Just execute `gradle bootRun`
+Just execute `gradle bootRun`.

+The class specified in gradle.properties will be used as the main class.

 ## As packaged application